 - 2 large onions, sliced thin

-- 3 cups boiled tongue (lengua), small dice*
+- 3 cups boiled tongue, lengua, small dice (see Preparing Lengua for Tacos above)

 - 1 teaspoon ground cumin